Skip to menu Skip to content Skip to footer

 Interested in higher education but worried about the costs?
-Don’t dismiss university as a pipedream just yet.
+It's normal to wonder whether you can or can't afford university, but don’t dismiss it as a pipedream just yet.

-But financial support is available, and if you’re concerned about how to afford uni, there are ways to make it work for you.
-Whether it’s a scholarship, a student loan, or a careful work/study balancing act supported by student services that gets you to uni and helps you thrive, the first step is finding out your options.
+But financial support is available.
+If you’re concerned about how to afford uni, there are ways to make it work for you.
+This might mean looking for a scholarship, a student loan, or a careful work/study balancing act supported by student services.
+Whatever it is that gets you to uni and helps you thrive, the first step is finding out your options.

 Here are a few of the main programs that can help alleviate the cost of living and studying, so you can kickstart your journey towards your dream job through higher education.